bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js32">32.
 Find ASCII Value of Character</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a character and then calculates and displays its ASCII val
+<p>This program prompts the user to enter a character and then calculates and displays
+its ASCII value.</p>
 <pre>
 // Prompt user for a character let character = prompt("Enter a character:");